 When I compared iced tea made from loose-leaf tea with iced tea made from tea bags (using the same type and brand for consistency), I found that the former produced a more flavorful, complex drink.
 That’s because most tea bags are filled with tiny broken tea leaves, called “dust” or “fannings,” that remain after the higher-quality whole leaves are sifted.
 These dregs have very little interior that’s not exposed to air, so aromas and volatile oils readily escape from the broken surfaces.

-When I made our flavored iced tea recipes using equal weights of bagged and loose-leaf tea, the differences were too subtle to justify the extra expense of loose-leaf.
-That said, stick with good-quality bagged tea.
+When I prepared our flavored iced teas (scroll down for the recipes) using equal weights of bagged and loose-leaf tea, the differences were too subtle to justify the extra expense of loose-leaf.
+That said, stick with good quality bagged tea.

 Iced tea can be brewed using either cold or boiling water.
 In a side-by-side comparison, a cold-water, 24-hour infusion tasted flat.
-That’s because a number of the compounds that give tea balanced astringency and bitterness are extracted more effectively in hot water than in cold water (see “Leverage Your Leaves” below).
+That’s because a number of the compounds that give tea balanced astringency and bitterness are extracted more effectively in hot water than in cold water.
 But iced tea brewed for 4 minutes in water that had been brought to a boil lacked sufficient intensity.
 Making the tea stronger by brewing longer in hot water only made the tea overly bitter and mouth-drying.
-Increasing the amount of tea worked, but I ultimately came up with a thrifty method that produced the same great flavor without extra tea:
+Increasing the amount of tea worked, but I ultimately came up with a thrifty hybrid method using boiling water and ice water that produced the same great flavor without extra tea:

 - First, steep the tea in 3 cups of water that has been brought to a boil (or 175-degree water for green tea) for 4 minutes.